ianwremmel/browser-ruler/README.md

 2. Visit [chrome://extensions](chrome://extensions) in your browser.
 3. Ensure that the **Developer mode** checkbox in the top right-hand corner is checked.
 4. Click **Load unpacked extension…** to pop up a file-selection dialog.
-5. Select the `src` directory from the cloned project.
+5. Select the `dist` directory from the cloned project.

 ## Attribution